 In an industry full of questionable actors and an ever-growing demand from consumers around the world, WWF is hoping blockchain technology can prove its value.

 One of the more common use areas for blockchain in the past years has been the supply chain industry.
 The blockchain can add transparency to the origins of products, the trade and shipping and methods of they were produced, in an immutable way.
 We’ve seen this with wine going on the blockchain.

 This time the WWF Australia (World Wide Fund for Nature) is using blockchain to fight illegal fishing slave labour and help raise important human rights questions to the Pacific Islands’s tuna industry.

 Blockchain technology is a digital, tamper-proof record of information that is accessible to everyone.
-Blockchain and crypto offers a whole range of opportunities, to promote transparency, openness and fairness.
+Blockchain and crypto offer a whole range of opportunities, to promote transparency, openness, and fairness.

 If you liked this article please share or like it, and if you have any tips for other interesting examples where blockchain is or could make a big difference then please let us know!

 Per Englund – Founder of Go CryptoWise a cryptocurrency and tech fan that want to see better and smarter products and services that make our lives better and easier